st-tech/refactoring-conductor/README.md

 # Refactoring Conductor

-Refactoring conductor is a CLI tool to do static analysis made by Go.
+Refactoring Conductor is a CLI tool written Go for performing static analysis.
 Focusing on visualising complexity of code, using [Cognitive Complexity](https://docs.codeclimate.com/docs/cognitive-complexity) as indicator value.

 ## Usage